grpc/proposal/A72-open-telemetry-tracing.md

 In Java, it will be part of global interceptors, so that the interceptors are managed in a more sustainable way and user-friendly.
 As a prerequisite, the stream tracer factory API will be stabilized.
-OpenTelemetryModule will be created with an OpenTelemetryAPI instance passing in for necessary configurations.
+OpenTelemetryModule will be created with an OpenTelemetry API instance passing in for necessary configurations.
-Users can also rely on SDK autoconfig extension that configures the sdk object through environmental variables or Java system properties, then obtain the sdk object passed in to gRPC.
+Users can also rely on SDK autoconfig extension that configures the sdk object through environmental variables or Java system properties, then pass the obtained sdk object to gRPC.

 ```Java
 // Construct OpenTelemetry to be passed to gRPC OpenTelemetry module for